 Facets transform the search into an interactive filtering experience :

-Available facet types: options (Default), queryGroup, hierarchy, dateRange, numericRange.
+Available facet types: options (default), queryGroup, hierarchy, dateRange, numericRange.

 Autocomplete / Suggest

-The built-in suggest feature uses jQuery by default.
-For a modern, jQuery-free implementation, EXT:solr allows the integration of a custom vanilla JS frontend.
+The built-in Suggest feature uses jQuery by default.
+For a modern, jQuery-free implementation, EXT:solr allows the integration of a custom Vanilla JS frontend.

 Highlighting & Spellchecking